Skip to content

 Since AppState satisfies AppStatePort (structural subtyping), either annotation works.
 Using the protocol in readers and the concrete type in writers is a common pattern that maximises flexibility.

-This adapter-as-state pattern works well for simple, in-memory state.
+This adapter-as-state pattern works well for protocol-typed shared state.
 Consider alternatives when:

 Scenario Better approach